msclal/below-zero/README.md

 Let's say you want to update the picture of the 'Happy Day Rainbow' Shaved Ice Combo.
 1. Firstly, all Shaved Ice Combo product pictures are located in the folder `public/product_pictures/combos`.
 2. Within that folder, locate the file containing the 'Happy Day Rainbow' `public/product_pictures/combos/HappyRainbow/HappyRainbow.webp`.
 3. Delete this image and replace it with a new image that's ideally less than 50kb size with a `.webp` or `.png` format.
 We'll call this image `SadDayRainbow.png`.
-Depending on menu item, make sure it the image has the following dimensions:
+Depending on menu item, make sure the image has the following dimensions:

       Image Dimensions:
       - Shaved Iced Combos: 579x579